 Cast a Midsummer spell

 Midsummers in Finland are magical and that’s the best part of the day in this country.
 Try casting a spell, perhaps by going foraging for flowers in a meadow to place under your pillow to dream about your future husband/wife or help your love life.

 Treat yourself to a Midsummer feast

-Midsummer Day has a special menu for itself.
+Midsummer Day has a special menu.
 Fish, locally-grown strawberries, pickled herring, and open-fire pancakes, to mention a few, are some of the traditional Juhannus dishes.

 5 Facts About Finland That You Didn’t Know